Ukrainian Amateur Football Championship: Current format

-The group stage is formed of a pool of teams that play one another in a standard double-round-robin tournament which spans from fall to spring.
+The group stage is formed of a pool of teams that play one another in a standard double-round-robin tournament, which spans from fall to spring.
 The playoffs, usually played in June, consist of two match legs, except for the final.

 Promotion to the Druha Liha (PFL League 2)

-All participating teams may apply to be admitted to Druha Liha (third tier), irrelevant of their placement in a given season of the amateur championship.
+All participating teams may apply to be admitted to Druha Liha (third tier), regardless of their placement in a given season of the amateur championship.
 The Druha Liha is the lowest tier of the professional three-tier league pyramid structure.

 Previous format

 Before 2016, the format also consisted of multiple stages: the early stages being a multi-group stage with smaller groups, and the final stage was a two-group tournament of four teams in each group.
 The first group stage was played in a double round-robin tournament, while the second group stage was played in a single round-robin tournament on the stadiums of one of the second stage participants.
 The top two winners of each group played one another in the final.
 The tournament was played from spring to fall.